Amouliani: The Small Island with a Big Charm

 Best Time to Visit

 June and September are ideal months.
 The sea is warm, prices are more affordable, and the atmosphere is more relaxed.
-In July and August, the island fills up, but its liveliness is worth it.
+In July and August, the island gets crowded, but its vibrancy is worth it.

 Practical Tips